Quantum Criticality Enabled by Intertwined Degrees of Freedom

-Extensive efforts have already been devoted to the study of multipolar Kondo effects {\it per se}, as already described.
-What the experimental developments call for is the understanding of the competition between the multipolar Kondo couplings to the conduction electrons and collective fluctuations of the multipolar moments, a topic that has remains largely unexplored.
-The striking experimental observations in Ce$_3$Pd$_{20}$Si$_6$ motivate a well-defined theoretical question: what is the generic type of QCPs that result from this type of competition?
-The minimal model of interest, put forward in Ref.\,\onlinecite{Martelli2019}, is the spin-orbital entwined multipolar Bose-Fermi Kondo model (BFK) illustrated in Fig.\,\ref{fig:su4bfk2}.
-It is an effective model that emerges in the extended dynamical mean field theory of the multipolar Kondo lattice (see Appendix).
+The striking experimental observations motivate a well-defined theoretical question: what is the generic type of QCPs that result from this type of competition?
+The minimal prototype model of interest is the spin-orbital entwined multipolar Bose-Fermi Kondo model (BFK) \cite{Martelli2019,Hu-edmft2022.3}, as illustrated in Fig.\,\ref{fig:su4bfk2}.
+It is an effective model that emerges in the extended dynamical mean field theory of the multipolar Kondo lattice (see the SI, Sec.\,B).
 The model involves the local degrees of freedom, containing both the spin $\sigma$ and the orbital $\tau$ components, which are coupled to the fermionic and bosonic baths.
 The former couplings describe the (fermionic) Kondo effect, while the latter describes the collective fluctuations associated with the RKKY interactions.
-An earlier study using a continuous-time quantum Monte Carlo method indicated split quantum phase transitions \cite{Martelli2019}.
-The numerical study left open the question of whether a generic tuning trajectory leads to split transitions or whether it could also involve a one-stage transition.
+An outstanding question is whether a generic tuning trajectory leads to two-stage transitions or whether it could also involve a one-stage transition.
+We focus on a multipolar Bose-Fermi Kondo model that arises as an effective Hamiltonian of the multipolar Kondo lattice model through the extended dynamical mean field theory \cite{Hu-edmft2022.3,si-smith1996,smith2000spatial,chitra2001} (SI, Sec.\,B).
+In addition, we take advantage of the understanding on spin-only systems, namely the emergence of new fixed points in the Bose-Fermi Kondo model is insensitive to the spin symmetry \cite{Hu-edmft2022.3,Zhu2002} and, furthermore, the Kondo destruction fixed points of the Bose-Fermi model are realized in the corresponding Kondo lattice model through the extended dynamical mean field analysis.
+Accordingly, we i) will analyze the multipolar Bose-Fermi Kondo model in its Ising-anisotropic case to allow for comprehensive analytical studies, though we expect that the conclusion that new fixed points develop in this model will apply to the spin-isotropic case as well and ii) expect that the new fixed points that we identify in the multipolar Bose-Fermi Kondo model will be realized as Kondo destruction quantum critical points in the multipolar Kondo lattice model.